 Figuring out how to budget can seem confusing in itself since there are so many ways to approach it.
 Keep in mind that it can be a fun and positive challenge you take on with your partner.
 It comes down to six basic steps:

 1. List all of your combined income sources and amounts

-Knowing how much money you have to cover your expenses and other items in your budget is of utmost importance.
+Knowing how much money you have coming in to cover your expenses and other items in your budget is of utmost importance.
 In fact, your income should be the first item that is listed on your budget.

 Income can come from more than just your 9-to-5 salary.
 Don’t forget to include income sources like:

 Once you’ve created a list of all of your combined income sources, list out how much you expect to receive from each one.
 Add these numbers together to get a total of how much income will be coming into the household to cover expenses for that budget.